-Routes with frequent deliveries are often carried out in urban or suburban areas where the density of households are higher relative to rural areas.
+Routes with frequent deliveries are often carried out in urban or suburban areas where the density of households is higher relative to rural areas.
 Thus, to save time per stop vehicles tend to have a smaller footprint to navigate more efficiently compared to larger vans.
-A small footprint gives the following advantages:
+A vehicle with a small footprint gives the following advantages:

-- They will often find short-cuts not easily available to a van
+- They will often find short-cuts not easily available for a van

-- They can often navigate around roadblocks or other obstacles on-route.
+- They can often navigate around roadblocks or other obstacles on the route.

 - Their smaller size and friendly appearance increase public acceptance.

-- They can usually park in small spaces, coming closer to the drop off point.
+- They can usually park in small spaces and come closer to the drop-off point.

 - Improved employee satisfaction

 - Improved public acceptance